Captain Henry Lloyd Fielding “Lloyd” Bucknall

 Other information

-Bucknall was born in New York.
+Bucknall was born in New York to Henry, who was born in Spain, and Clara.
 He married Barbara Helen Shorrock in 1940.
 They are buried in Branscombe, Devon.
 His passport recorded him as 6 foot tall with brown hair and gray eyes.
 In 1940 he was Master of the Haldon (Devon) Harrier Hunt.

 Herefordshire Young Farmers still compete for the Major H.L.F Bucknall Cup for ploughing.